waldemarhorwat/integer-roots/README.md

 <img src="formulas/s-2.png" width=78 height=24>

-Given *n* ≥ 1, *s* ≥ 1 and *x*<sub>0</sub> is an integer greater than 0.
+Given *n* ≥ 1, we have *s* ≥ 1 and *x*<sub>0</sub> is an integer greater than 0.
 All subsequent terms of the series are obviously also integers.
 Next we'll show by induction that all terms after the zeroth one are greater than or equal to *s*.

+#### Lower bound on series terms

 Suppose *x*<sub>*i*</sub> ≥ 1.
 We'll show that *x*<sub>*i*+1</sub> ≥ *s*.